AElfProject/aelf-boilerplate/docs/demo/greeter.md

 The ```Greeter``` contract is a very simple contract that exposes a ``Greet`` method that simply logs to the console and returns a "Hello World" message and a more sophisticated ```GreetTo``` method that records every greeting it receives and returns the greeting message as well as the time of the greeting.

-This tutorial shows you how to develop a smart contract with the C# contract SDK; you can find you more [here](https://docs.aelf.io/en/latest/reference/contract-sdk/index.html).
-Boilerplate will automatically add the reference to the SDK.
+This tutorial shows you how to develop a smart contract with the contract SDK; you can find more details [here](https://docs.aelf.io/en/latest/reference/contract-sdk/index.html). **Boilerplate** will automatically add the reference to the SDK.

 ## Create the project
 With **AElf Boilerplate**'s code generator, you can easily and quickly set up a contract project.
 See [here](../overview/setup.md) for details.

 ## Defining the contract

-After creating the contract project, you can define the methods and types of your contract.
-AElf defines smart contracts as services that are implemented using gRPC and Protobuf.
+After creating the contract project, you can define the methods and types of your contract. **AElf** defines smart contracts as services that are implemented using `gRPC` and `Protobuf`.
 The definition contains no logic; at build time the proto file is used to generate C# classes that will be used to implement the logic and state of the contract.

-We recommend putting the contract's definition in Boilerplate's **protobuf** folder so that it can easily be included in the build/generation process and also that you name the contract with the following syntax **contract_name_contract.proto**:
+We recommend putting the contract's definition in **protobuf** folder so that it can easily be included in the *build/generation* process and also that you name the contract with the following syntax **contract_name_contract.proto**:

 <!--
 Boilerplate